New in GitBook: Revamped Documentation

 A screenshot of NordVPN’s Meshnet documentation in a browser window

-This public documentation is designed for external users who need to use Meshnet themselves.
+NordVPN’s public documentation is designed for external users who need to use Meshnet themselves.
 It includes detailed information about specific features like permissions and traffic routing, as well as practical how-to guides that cover specific use-cases, from remote device access to network protection.
 The goal here is to help anyone using Meshnet get the information they need without contacting NordVPN’s support team.

 Linear’s developer docs